 In the hustle and bustle of all the critical business decisions that must be made each day for companies to stay competitive and profitable, sometimes HR issues are often an afterthought if they are considered at all.
-HR mistakes can sometimes snowball into huge problems for a company that potentially can have a massive impact on productivity, profitability and in the most extreme cases affect its very survival. disregard of HR best practices.
-The most successful companies are proactive and consistently implement current HR best practices, ensuring their HR strategy is"on-point” and fully compliant.
+Choosing to ignore, or worse an insistence upon doing something contrary to HR best practices can sometimes create a huge problem for a company that potentially have a massive impact on its productivity and profitability.
+The most successful companies are proactive and consistently implement current HR best practices, ensuring their HR strategy is”on-point” and fully compliant.
 Listed below are some of the most common HR mistakes that companies make, and if left unchecked, can negatively impact a business and its bottom line.

 The 3 “R”s to avoid: Rushed, Reactive Recruitment

 In an effort to keep costs low, many companies try to hold off on hiring new employees until it is absolutely necessary.
 This is understandable as payroll costs are often a large part of any company’s expenses, and keeping them low id a wise business decision.
 However, this often leads to a situation where a company needs to hire a new employee “yesterday” to meet their staffing needs, and the entire recruitment process is carried out in an atmosphere of crisis management.
 This rushed approach to recruitment can lead to companies hiring the wrong individuals for their open positions and even to defining the roles of those positions incorrectly.